PratikDevlekar/Assignment-Wishlink/readme.md

    - Configures rolling update strategy (40% maxSurge, 0% maxUnavailable)
    - Triggers rollout restart
    - Waits for successful completion with timeout and retries
-4. **Verification**: Verifies that the new secret value has propagated to running pods
+4. **Verification**: Verifies that the new secret value has propagated to running pods (kept check on single pod, make changes to script to add check on more pods)
 5. **Rollback**: Automatically rolls back on any failure

 ## Error Handling

-Currently it is not in good condition, working on it
+Currently it is not in good condition, working on it...

-## Limitations

-- Only supports Deployments and StatefulSets (can be extended for other workload types)
-- Verification checks a sample pod rather than all pods (for performance in large clusters)
-- Requires kubectl CLI tool

 ## Security Considerations